metrorailings/OwlBlog/content/posts/week-7-supercontest-picks-1.md

 Dallas loses too many battles in the trenches against Washington's defensive front.
 If the Cowboys can't protect the quarterback or at least open up a few lanes for the tailbacks, it'll be a long day for a Cowboys offense still learning to play football at an adult level.

 **Dallas covers if**
-Last year's embarrassing loss becomes a rallying moment for the Cowboys this week.
+Last week's embarrassing loss becomes a rallying cry for the Cowboys this week.

 ***